Bagaar/ember-permissions/README.md

 }
 ```

-Now each transition will be validated based on the required permissions per route.
-If a transition is not allowed the [`route-access-denied`](#route-access-denied) event will be triggered.
+Now, each transition will be validated against the required permissions per route.
+If a transition is denied, the added route-access-denied handler will be called with the denied transition.

 Since the required permissions per route are now set, we can start checking if routes can be accessed.
 In the example below, we use the [`can-access-route`](#can-access-route) helper to do so.